Importance of Knowing the Source of Coconut Oil

 Raw Coconut Quality Influences Oil Characteristics

-Different coconuts can produce oils with slightly different characteristics — including aroma, clarity, and stability.
+Different coconuts can produce oils with slightly different characteristics.
+These may include aroma, clarity, and stability.

 Factors that influence oil characteristics include: